gandreadis/sem-minor-template/README.md

 In PyCharm, run `main.py` by right-clicking on the file and selecting `Run 'main'`.

 ## Testing
-To run all tests, right-click on the `project/test` folder and select
+To run all tests, right-click on the `project/test` folder and select `Run 'pytest in test'`.
+To run an individual test, click on the green play-button next to it.